logzio/documentation/docs/user-guide/data-hub/drop-filters/sampling-rules.md

 ---

-Sampling rules let you choose which traces you want to index and monitor inside your account.
+Trace Sampling let you choose which traces you want to index and monitor inside your account.
 They help you focus your attention on events that are happening right now inside your systems and services.
 In addition, applying sampling rules optimizes your quota management by indexing only critical and actionable spans or full traces.

-## Sampling rules overview
+## Trace Sampling overview

 The Sampling rules screen has these main components: